Polymer/old-docs-site/articles/polymer-xtag-vanilla.md

     <script src="bower_components/platform/platform.js"></script>

 This means we can now register our own element using the native APIs.

+### Importing a Bosonic Custom Element

+Bosonic provides you with a custom polyfills build, which use some Polymer polyfills mixed with our own ShadowDOM polyfill.
+But, as Bosonic transpiles your elements to vanilla JS Custom Elements, they are fully interoperable with Polymer and x-tags elements.

+In short, you can use Bosonic elements with the Polymer platform!

+To get started working with vanilla custom elements, take a look at [`https://github.com/bosonic/b-toggle-button/blob/master/src/b-toggle-button.html`](https://github.com/bosonic/b-toggle-button/blob/master/src/b-toggle-button.html).

+Get the full documentation on the [Bosonic Project homepage](http://bosonic.github.io/documentation.html).

 ### Importing a vanilla Custom Element